 In the early days of the company, little institutional funding was available for gene therapy, which was seen as a young and unproven field.
 AskBio was able to advance its work through the funding of its founding parents (who in some cases raised funds through bake sales and other grassroots strategies) and through patient advocacy groups such as the Muscular Dystrophy Association (the MDA).
 AskBio received the first grant made by the MDA to a for-profit entity.
 AskBio has met each of the founding parent’s hopes through the successful advancement of an AAV therapeutic for each of the diseases suffered by these parents’ children.

-Today, AskBio have advanced a therapeutic for Pompe Disease into the clinic based on the work by Dwight Koeberl, M.D., Ph.D., and Priya Kishnani, M.D., M.B.B.S., at Duke University.
+Today, AskBio has advanced a therapeutic for Pompe Disease into the clinic based on the work by Dwight Koeberl, M.D., Ph.D., and Priya Kishnani, M.D., M.B.B.S., at Duke University.
 The company is also developing therapeutics for heart failure, Limb-Girdle 2i, Myotonic Dystrophy, and several other muscular and neurological disorders.
 AskBio’s AAV manufacturing process, Pro10, currently yields 1018 in 200-liter bioreactors and is recognized within the industry as the gold standard in scale manufacturing.
 Pro10 is used by Pfizer, Takeda, and Viralgen Vector Core SA.
 Recently, AskBio formed a partnership with Touchlight Genetics Ltd. for the commercialization of a safer, cheaper, and more efficient alternative to plasmid DNA.